chandantiwari/mindmeld/README.md

 and astrology (yes!).
 The methods we utilize here are mostly unknown to the general public; most people know about sun signs (Capricorn, Taurus, blah) which has 1 out of 12 possibilities.
-One method here uses (G. Lewi's) uses all sun and moon combinations which has 12x12 = 144 character possibilities.
-Lewi method also looks at other planet combinations that can supply additional character information.
+One method here uses (G. Lewi's) all sun and moon combinations which has 12x12 = 144 character possibilities.
+Lewi method also looks at other planet combinations that can supply additional information.

 Jan Spiller method looks at moon readings differently; the result is another in-depth character reading.
 The accuracy of this reading can be quite shocking.
 Lastly Millman numerology, another extremely detailed method to analyze people, is shared here.